codingitforward/fellowship2018/README.md

 3. **Human-Centered Design Across Agencies** — Sana Shah, Maddison Brusman, Liam Grace-Flood, Michelle Ngo

-Due to the sensitivity of the technical research and design projects these fellows worked on, these fellows were unable to share details of their work, but instead they shared the lessons they learned designing within government.

 At the HHS Office of Inspector General, Sana worked on multiple design efforts including planning and executing a mini design sprint, helping conceptualize the interaction design for form validation, and a service design project.

 Maddison worked on IT acquisitions and procurement, developing and end-to-end platform that encompasses Technology Business Management (TBM) for acquiring technologies and services at the State Department.